Ballot: Types of voting systems

 Depending on the type of voting system used in the election, different ballots may be used.
 Ranked ballots allow voters to rank candidates in order of preference, while ballots for first-past-the-post systems only allow voters to select one candidate for each position.
 In party-list systems, lists may be open or closed.

 Design

 Ballot design can aid or inhibit clarity in an election.
 Poor designs lead to confusion and potentially chaos if large numbers of voters spoil or mismark a ballot.
 The "butterfly ballot" used in the Palm Beach County, Florida 2000 U.S. presidential election (a ballot paper that has names down both sides, with a single column of punch holes in the center, which has been likened to a maze) led to widespread allegations of mismarked ballots.
 The ballot was designed to have a larger print, making it easier for the elderly voters of Palm Beach to read, but instead, it led to the names of candidates being alternately offset, with lines on both sides of each punch hole, creating confusion.
+The butterfly ballot is credited with tipping the 2000 U.S. presidential election to George W. Bush.